DevTanvir/connectycube-cordova-samples/README.md

-# Chat and Video Chat code samples for Cordova, based on ConnectyCube platform
+# Chat and Video Chat code samples for Cordova for ConnectyCube platform

 This project contains chat and video chat code samples for Cordova environments and based on [ConnectyCube](https://connectycube.com/) communication platform.